Bundoran Beach, Co Donegal. Wild Atlantic Way, WAW

 Overview

-The Irish name for Bundoran, Bun Dobhráin (“foot of the little water”), hints at the long relationship between the settlement and the sea.
-By the 18th century the area had already become a fashionable retreat for wealthy visitors, a reputation cemented when the railway arrived in 1868 and linked the twin villages of Bundoran and Castlecary.
-In 1870 a local canon, Canon Kelaghan, secured a public right‑of‑way to the shore, ensuring that the beach remained a communal asset.
-Victorian grand hotels such as the Great Northern sprang up along the promenade, and private bathing boxes dotted the sand.
-The beach’s modern identity as Ireland’s “Surf Capital” grew in the late 20th century, with European Surfing Championships staged here and a thriving surf‑school scene developing around the sandbar.
+The Irish name Bun Dobhráin – “foot of the little water” – reflects the settlement’s long bond with the sea.
+By the 18th century Bundoran was already a fashionable retreat for wealthy visitors, a reputation bolstered when the railway arrived in 1868 linking Bundoran and Castlecary.
+In 1870 Canon Kelaghan secured a public right‑of‑way to the shore, preserving the beach for all.
+Victorian grand hotels and private bathing boxes dotted the promenade, and the 1777 Bundoran Lodge still hints at that era.

 What to See & Do